Alexander Burke: Career

 He played keyboards on Kate Pierson's album Guitars and Microphones, played piano and mandolin on the Billy Ray Cyrus albums Change My Mind and Thin Line (performing with Cyrus live at the Grand Ole Opry, The Tonight Show and at NASCAR to a crowd of over 80,000), played piano on the Dionne Warwick record Feels So Good, performed live with Gary Numan for a “Die Hard” commercial, recorded the double platinum selling Dane Cook album Isolated Incident, accompanied Thomas Middleditch, Ed Helms and Michael Bublé for Bublé's Xmas special, played multiple instruments on Margaret Cho's Grammy nominated musical comedy album Cho Dependent, played synth bass on the David Lynch/Chrysta Bell album This Train, and played with Sharon Jones and the Dap Kings on the Matthew McConaughey led Lincoln television commercial.

 Alexander is also an actor, improv coach with Killian Mchugh's Commercial Improv Class and has starred in two television pilots: Hardin High for MTV2 and the Scott Thompson (Kids in the Hall)-produced Husk Report.
 Alexander also produced the American version of the Japanese anime series Skip Beat for 25 episodes as well as starred as the voice of Sho Devil and was produced by his corporation “Flip the Cat Productions.”

 Currently, Alexander is busy with his band Magnolia Memoir, which he writes for and plays the keyboards along with Mela Lee who is the lead singer and co-writer.
 The video for their single “Odds and Ends” (from the album Pale Fire) has celebrity cameos from Will Forte, Doris Roberts, Fred Willard and Jorge Garcia.
 Magnolia Memoir has released four albums so far.
 Alexander is also scoring the Netflix TV series A Mortified Guide, composed two songs for the Sharon Stone film As I Wish and is co-writing (with children's book author Richard Fairgray) a children's book and animated short titled Sweet Penny and the Lion (with music for the short performed by Jill Sobule).
 He also played on and engineered Sobule's 2018 album Nostalgia Kills.

 In 2021, Burke appeared in Alma Har'els concert film featuring Bob Dylan, Shadow Kingdom: The Early Songs of Bob Dylan, where he finger-synced playing the accordion as one of the masked musicians on screen.

+In 2026, Burke helped compose music for The Amazing Digital Circus.

 Burke's musical inspirations include Jon Brion, T. Bone Burnett, and Jonny Greenwood.